Ren-Xuan/FL/README.md

 #### Note:

-#### 		Our code implementation only simulates the federated learning environment.
+#### 		The federated learning environment in our code is simulated by a single server, not a real federated cluster.

 #### 	Code implementation of the main Federated Learning structure modified from: